Michael Timpson

-Michael Dwain Timpson (born June 6, 1967) is a former American football player and sprinter.
+Michael Dwain Timpson (born June 6, 1967) is an American former professional football player and sprinter.

 Early life

 Timpson was a track star and multi-sport athlete at Hialeah-Miami Lakes High School in Hialeah, Florida from 1981 to 1985.
 He won seven track and field titles in high school.
 Four of those titles were won his senior year at the same track meet.
 He recorded three state records that day.
 He was an All-American in track and football.

-NFL
+Professional career

-He was drafted by the New England Patriots in the fourth round (100th overall), 14th WR of the 1989 NFL Draft, and played for them from 1989 to 1994.
+He was selected by the New England Patriots in the fourth round (100th overall), 14th wide receiver taken in the 1989 NFL draft, and played for them from 1989 to 1994.
 He played with the Chicago Bears in 1995 and 1996, and finished his career with the Philadelphia Eagles in 1997.
 He retired in 1999.